-The same happens with adults and their romantic partner.
+The same happens with adults and their romantic partners.

 Protest Behavior Pushes Us Back Together

-All our pattern of emotions and behavior we utilize to get in touch again with our mother as children or to our partners are adults are called “protest behavior”.
+All our patterns of emotions and behavior we utilize to get in touch again with our mother as children or our partners are adults are called “protest behavior”.

-The author says evolution shaped our attachment system and protest behavior because staying closer to our loved ones help us -and our children- to stay alive.
+The author says evolution shaped our attachment system and protest behavior because staying closer to our loved ones helps us -and our children- to stay alive.

 #3.
 The Paradox: Dependency Makes Us Stronger